Danielerikrust/CH9121/SPECIFICATIONS.md

 ## Default Parameters

-UART 1 is disabled and the UART 0 works in TCP CLIENT mode by default.
+Uart 1 is disabled, and Uart 0 works in *TCP CLIENT* mode by default.
 Configuration of the CH9121 must be conducted through Uart 0, at 9600 baud.

 The default network parameters of the CH9121